 The debate of two opposite opinions about this checkout method occurs between Alison and Will as follow:

-- On the other hand, Will complains that why a website need so many steps just for checkout process?
+- On the other hand, Will complains that why a website needs so many steps just for the checkout process?
 He obviously uses autofill to complete forms and waiting for the next page to load is so time-consuming for him.
-Especially, he usually uses mobile phone for shopping online so he needs a quick and painless checkout process for smaller screen.
+Especially, he usually uses a mobile phone for shopping online so he needs a quick and painless checkout process for the smaller screen.

 Who it’s good for?